Nickwasused/altv-python-masterlist/README.md

 # alt:V Masterlist for Python

-You can use this Package to interface with the alt:V master list API and with the altstats.net API.
+You can use this Package to interface with the alt:V master list API.

 # Install